FireEmblemUniverse/scratch/tutorials/how-to-decomp/search.md

 (Image text: "Where is the statscreen's hit value calculated, and can I insert code to edit that value similarly to doing so in the pre-battle loop?")

-Our first exploration will be a "where does the number on my screen come from"-type question.
-In my experience, these questions are both very common and pretty easy, so perfect for getting your feet wet.
+This is a "where does the number come from"-type question.
+In my experience, these questions are both very common and have a few different routes to get to the right answer.

-Here, we're looking for the intersection of two systems ("calculating hit" and "displaying on the statscreen"), so that suggests two places to begin searching:
+We're looking for the intersection of two systems ("calculating hit" and "displaying on the statscreen"), so that suggests two places to begin searching:

 -   Look for code that computes hit in general, then find where the statscreen